mpv-player/mpv/DOCS/interface-changes.rst

     - key/value list options do not accept ":" as item separator anymore, only ",".
 This means ":" is always considered part of the value.
     - remove deprecated --vo-vdpau-deint option
+    - delete the "watch later" config when ending the playback for a file; this is in addition to deleting it when it is read on start-up, so this only has an effect if the config has been re-written using ``write-watch-later-config``.
  --- mpv 0.32.0 ---
     - change behavior when using legacy option syntax with options that start with two dashes (``--`` instead of a ``-``).
 Now, using the recommended